Public artist, urban planner, organizer, fun!

 At our performance in Richmond Hill, Queens.
 Photo: Cameron Blaylock

-Flood Sensor Aunty - written and directed by yours truly - is about a flood sensor working at her aunt’s chai shop who really wants to be a movie star.
-Halfway between really funny devised theater and community disaster prevention, this show is about how the best way to protect yourself from flooding, climate change, and despair is through knowing your neighbors.
-Our first four performances are supported by NYC Emergency Management as part of National Disaster Prevention Month, FloodNet, Chhaya CDC, Street Works Climate Art Festival, Huntington Art Works, and Culture Push, so all performances are free and audiences left with bellies full of (oat milk) chai, doubles, flood alarms, headlamps, and calls to action about legalizing basement apartments.
-This show was co-written with a team of fifteen devisers (partly performers with deep experience in movement and theater work and partly community organizers working and living in the neighborhoods we’re performing).
-Highlight: our first performance was interrupted by a wedding, and the groom’s baraat (with a dhol and tassa outcompeting our actors for noise) lasted the entire second act.
+Our first four performances were supported by NYC Emergency Management as part of National Disaster Prevention Month, FloodNet, Chhaya CDC, Street Works Climate Art Festival, Huntington Art Works, and Culture Push.
+This show was created with help from a team of almost thirty community organizers, performers, devisers (partly performers with deep experience in movement and theater work and partly community organizers working and living in the neighborhoods we’re performing), designers, and more.
+After each performance, there will be a structured (by which I mean scripted) talkback featuring a climate communications celebrity helping us host and give a call to action: Matthew Sookram from Chhaya CDC (Richmond Hill), Rana Abdelhamid from Malikah (Astoria), and Jill Cornell from NYC Emergency Management (all).
+Highlight: our very first performance was interrupted by a wedding, and the groom’s baraat (with a dhol and tassa outcompeting our actors for noise) lasted the entire second act.

 Audience of 100+ at Qahwah House in Astoria, Queens.
 Photo: Jesse Herendon